Create A Database Project From Existing SQL Database

 Create a new Table inside the project

 You can see the different types of objects in the list.
-Choose Table type from the list and give a name to the table.
-Click “Add” button to proceed.
-You can define the required column names and types for the table and click Save button in the toolbar to save the table.
+Choose a Table type from the list and give a name to the table.
+Click the “Add” button to proceed.
+You can define the required column names and types for the table and click the Save button in the toolbar to save the table.

 You can give a valid name to the script file.